 For the super wealthy, credit card perks can take on a whole new level.
-Imagine a card with unlimited credit limit and the ability to grant the cardholder endless exclusive invites and VIP treatments.
+Imagine a card with an unlimited credit limit and the ability to grant the cardholder endless exclusive invites and VIP treatments.
 Fulfilling any request takes just one phone call away.
 The perks are seemingly endless.
 They say the world is in your hands – in this case, one’s credit card.

 Prestigious plastic perks

 Common benefits across these cards include a complimentary Priority Pass membership, which grants the cardholder unlimited visits to over 1,000 airport lounges across the globe.
 For some, an airport “red carpet” meet and greet and limousine transfer would also be in order.

 Air miles in the form of KrisFlyer miles or Asia miles would also be awarded upon annual fee payment, although the number of points and annual fee charged would vary.

 On top of exclusive memberships and gaining special access, other common card benefits include many luxurious dining and accommodation privileges.

 If you’re ever lucky and wealthy enough to acquire any of these highly unattainable plastics, here’s a rough guide of what you can expect.

 Eligibility: Exclusive to UOB Privilege Reserve Client, or S$2 million assets under management with UOB